-Maybe having a stateroom close to the pool is most important to you.
-Some staterooms have larger verandas (typically ones on the aft or bow of the ship) and some have partially blocked views, which may or may not be a big deal to you.
+Some staterooms have larger verandas (typically ones on the bow or aft of the ship) and some have partially blocked views, which may or may not be a big deal to you.

 Foodies may want a stateroom closer to the many incredible dining options onboard.
 Returning cruisers might have a favorite bar or lounge where they become a regular during their vacation.

 If you’re traveling with friends or a group, you’ll want to consider how far apart your staterooms are.
 Will it be harder to meet up if they’re on the opposite side of the ship?
 Will you want to be a quick elevator ride or walk away from your fellow travelers?
 These are all questions to consider when you’re choosing what deck is best for you.